Pointwise periodic maps with quantized first integrals: Proof of Theorem

 (b) We will pursue the orbit of the point $V_1(H_1)$ (the box-shaped point in Figure \ref{f:vertex}).

 hence the point $V_1(H_1)$ is $(18k+15)$-periodic.

 Now we have all the ingredients to prove the main result of this section, that clearly implies item $(iii)$ of Theorem \ref{th:c}.

 \begin{teo} Every non zero-free point of $F$ is periodic.
-Furthermore: \begin{enumerate}[(a)] \item If $(x,y)$ is a point in the edge of a perfect hexagon with energy level $V=4k$, then it is periodic with period $36k+6$. \item If $(x,y)$ is a point in a non-perfect (open) edge of a tile then it is periodic with period $108k+72$ for some $k\in\mathbb{N}_0$. \item If $(x,y)$ is a non-perfect vertex then it is periodic with period $18k+9$ or $18k+15$ for some $k\in\mathbb{N}_0$. \end{enumerate} \end{teo}
+Furthermore: \begin{enumerate}[(a)] \item If $(x,y)$ is a point in the edge of a perfect hexagon (which has energy level $V=4k$), then it is periodic with period $36k+6$. \item If $(x,y)$ is a point in a non-perfect (open) edge of a tile then it is periodic with period $108k+72$ for some $k\in\mathbb{N}_0$. \item If $(x,y)$ is a non-perfect vertex then it is periodic with period $18k+9$ or $18k+15$ for some $k\in\mathbb{N}_0$. \end{enumerate} Observe that any non zero-free point belongs to one of the above cases. \end{teo}

 \begin{proof} We already know that the set of the non zero-free points is formed by the edges and the vertices of the hexagons and triangles introduced before.